rackerlabs/docs-developer-blog/_posts/2018-07-20-sharepoint-2013-poularity-trends-feature.md

 ### Introduction

-When you click **Popularity Trends** on the SharePoint Site ribbon, an analytics usage report is generated in Excel&reg; format.
-This report shows the number of hits and unique users in a month, which are available in both table and chart formats.
+When you click **Popularity Trends** on the SharePoint site ribbon, an analytics usage report is generated in Excel&reg; format.
+This report, which is available in both table and chart formats, shows the number of hits and unique users in a month.

 ### Usage reports